AnatDean/portfolio-pizza/README.md

 Hosted version can be found [here](http://anat-dean.web.app/)

-SVG used included is of my own creation.
+Pizza SVG used included is of my own creation.

 Built using